Playtest Neutronium: Parallel Wars

 - Pre-session briefing (5–10 minutes): The designer or session lead explains which universe content is being tested, any mechanics that were changed since the last session, and what specific aspects to pay attention to during play.

 - MEQA questionnaire (10–15 minutes): A structured form covering four categories — Mechanics, Economy, Quality, Accessibility.
-Questions are specific and close-ended where possible (1–5 ratings) with open-ended follow-up fields.
-Completed individually, not as a group discussion, to avoid anchoring effects.
+Questions are specific with open-ended follow-up fields.
+Completed individually to avoid anchoring effects.

 - Optional debrief (20 minutes): Group discussion of the session.
 Not required.
 Useful for surfacing issues that the questionnaire did not capture.
-The designer participates but does not defend design decisions during debrief — the role is to listen and ask clarifying questions.
+The designer participates but does not defend design decisions during debrief.

 Playtesting Perks